f3d-app/f3d/doc/dev/TESTING.md

 ctest -R TestName -VV
 ```

-The test will fail but an image output will be generated in the build directory, namely `build/Testing/Temporary/TestName.png`.
+The test will run and fail but an image output will be generated in the build directory, namely `Testing/Temporary/TestName.png`.
 Visually check that the generated file looks as expected, then add it to the F3D sources in `testing/baselines`.
 Rerun the test, it should now pass.

 ### Recovering baselines from CI
 Occasionally you may need to recover a baseline from the CI.
-If this is required, create a PR and let the test run (fail) on CI.
+If this is required, create a PR and let the test run and fail on CI.
 Check the actions run summary on Github and download the appropriate `baseline` archive.
-Extract it and navigate to the `build/Testing/Temporary/TestName.png`.
-Extract this file and add it to the `testing/baselines` directory.
+Extract the archive and navigate to the `build/Testing/Temporary/TestName.png`.
+Visually check that the generated file looks as expected, then add it to the F3D sources in `testing/baselines`.

 ### Creating Interaction tests
 Sometimes you may contribute changes that affect how the end user interacts with F3D, example, toggling orthographic projection on/off or zooming in/out of the rendered image.
 These human interactions are simulated by interaction tests.
 F3D has the functionality to record human interactions such as mouse wheel scrolls, mouse movements as well as keypresses to a file.
-This is enabled by running
+This functionality is enabled by running

 ```
 f3d --interaction-test-record ./TestName.log